 Naturally, it tasted like marshmallow but with hints of sweetness.
 It’s akin to s’mores but this one was fluffier in texture!

 After enjoying my snack, I proceeded to do some more window shopping with the others.
 I really enjoyed it even if I ended up not buying anything (I realized that I forgot my money at the hotel) because discovering the unique goods that the shop owners were selling was already an interesting experience for me!

-Plus, the surrounding area and the Miyagawa river was quite picturesque..
+Plus, the surrounding area and the Miyagawa river were quite picturesque as Takayama attractions.

 » Old Town (Sanmachi)

-Not too far from the Morning Markets and the shopping district is Takayama’s famous Old Town and right from the moment that we stepped into this area, I was in awe with the rows and rows of streets that were filled with old wooden latticed buildings!
+Not too far from the Morning Markets and the shopping district is Takayama’s famous Old Town.
+Right from the moment that we stepped in this area, I was in awe with the rows and rows of streets that were filled with old wooden latticed buildings!

 After visiting Kyoto a year before, I could clearly see how it was akin to it.